brianjd/react-native-navigation-wiki/Usage.md

 If you don't like reading, just jump into the fully working example projects:

-* [example](example) - Example project showing the best practice use of this package.
+* [example](https://github.com/wix/react-native-navigation/tree/master/example) - Example project showing the best practice use of this package.
 Shows many navigation features.
-* [redux-example](example-redux) - Best practice use of this package in a [redux](https://github.com/reactjs/redux)-based project.
+* [redux-example(**deprecated**)](https://github.com/wix/react-native-navigation/tree/master/old-example-redux) - Best practice use of this package in a [redux](https://github.com/reactjs/redux)-based project.

+> Note: example redux is deprecated.
+Since we did not have enough time and resources to maintain both example projects, we decided to stop maintaining the redux example.
+This does not mean redux can't be used with react-native-navigation (In fact, we use redux in the Wix app).
+For a working example project which uses redux with RNN you can refer to [JuneDomingo/movieapp](https://github.com/JuneDomingo/movieapp/tree/feature/similar-movies).

 #### Step 1 - Change the way your app starts